Latteralus/OneWorld/IMPLEMENTATION_STATUS.md

 whenever a roadmap item's status changes - do not mark a phase complete until its exit criteria pass (spec section 36 item 18).

+This is a snapshot.
+For a dated history of what changed and why - including resolutions of the spec's section 35 open design decisions - see `ProjectDocumentation/OneWorld_Change_Log.md`.

 Legend: ✅ done · 🟡 partial/scaffolded · ⬜ not started

 ---